mlaloux/My-Python-GIS_StackExchange-answers/Generate grid programmatically using QGIS from Python.md

             QgsMapLayerRegistry.instance().addMapLayers([self.layer])
 ```

 The script to create a squared grid layer from an existing layer:

-![enter image description here][3]

 ```python